QBDev0ps/DevOps-Cloud-projects/Project11.md

 ### <br>Install and Configure Ansible to act as a Jump Server/Bastion Host<br/>

-The next phase of our project involves the installation and configuration of Ansible.
-We shall do this by implementing the following steps:
+The next phase of our project involves the installation and configuration of Ansible as a Jump Server/Bastion Host.
+An SSH Jump Server/Bastion Host is a regular Linux server, accessible from the Internet, which is used as a gateway to access other Linux machines on a private network using the SSH protocol.
+The purpose of an SSH jump server is to be the only gateway for access to our infrastructure reducing the size of any potential attack surface.
+We shall proceed to implement this with the following steps:

 #### <br>Step 1: Create New Repository in GitHub<br/>